 - Customer Data Access and Management

-- Uberflip Personnel may access Customer’s admin console in order to help with support issues.
-Customer may block access to Uberflip Personnel by enabling the “Block Support/Management Access” setting using the security tab of their account settings.
+- Customers understand that by default, designated and authorized Uberflip Personnel have access to a Customer’s hub in order to support the Customer with support requests, configuration, and other troubleshooting activities.
+Customers may block access to Uberflip Personnel by enabling the “Block Support/Management Access” setting using the security tab of their account settings.

 - Uberflip Personnel are prohibited from storing Customer Data on local desktops, laptops, mobile devices, shared drives, removable media such as USB drives, or on public facing systems that do not fall under the administrative control or compliance monitoring processes of Uberflip.

 - Passwords are hashed with SHA-256 and cannot be decrypted.

 - Uberflip uses Customer Data (in its original form) only as necessary to provide the Service to Customer including any ancillary services such as customer support, as provided in the Agreement.

 - Customer Data is stored only in the Service production environment.

 - Customer Data for Uberflip’s Content Experience Platform, including encrypted backups, is stored by Uberflip’s Cloud Provider, AWS, in Canada and the United States.

 - Uberflip creates and maintains flow diagram(s) indicating how Customer Data flows through the Service (“Flow Diagrams”) and can provide Flow Diagrams upon Customer’s reasonable request.
 Flow Diagrams are Uberflip Confidential Information.